lucia-auth/lucia/documentation-v3/src/content/main/guides/email-and-password/2fa.md

 title: "Two-factor authorization"
 ---

-This guide shows how to implement two-factor authorization using time-based OTP (TOTP) and authenticator apps.
+The guide covers how to implement two-factor authorization using time-based OTP (TOTP) and authenticator apps.

 ## Update database